Dileep7222/modern_chair_project/README.md

 # modern_chair_project
-This is a modern chair project with html and css only
+This is a modern chair project with html and css only.